 - "Intellectual property" conflates the respective purposes of copyright, patent, trademark, and trade secret law.
 Copyrights and patents exist to promote investment in works and inventions, unlike trademarks whose purpose is closer to consumer protection.

 - "Intellectual property" also conflates their respective scope and limitations.
-For example, only copyright and trade secret care about provenance, requiring access to the original work as an element of infringement; patents and trademarks can be infringed through independent reinvention.
+For example, only copyright and trade secret care about provenance (or "bit color", as one popular essay calls it): copyright infringement requires access to the original work, and trade secret misappropriation under the Uniform Trade Secrets Act can arise at "acquisition" of a leak.
+Patents and trademarks, by contrast, can be infringed through independent reinvention.
 Unlike a patent, a copyright has fair use and a wide variety of unregulated uses, and the longer term is thought to compensate for this and for the provenance requirement.
-But a proponent of the the term might resort to strained analogies, such as comparing prior art in patents to scènes à faire in copyrights or comparing a laches defense to copyright or patent infringement to a genericide defense to trademark infringement.
+But a proponent of the the term might emphasize those analogies that do exist, such as comparing prior art in patents to scènes à faire in copyrights or comparing a laches defense to copyright or patent infringement to a genericide defense to trademark infringement.

 - "Intellectual property" further conflates the respective purposes and scope of these legal traditions with those of laws governing the use of real estate or immovable property.
-The same analogizing applies; for example, fair use and other limitations of copyright correspond roughly to easements.
+IP proponents apply imperfect parallels here as well; for example, fair use and other limitations of copyright correspond roughly to easements.

-- Abbreviation as "IP" implies an expectation that the general public has accepted these conflations to the point that the reader should take them for granted.
+- Abbreviation as "IP" implies an expectation that the general public has accepted these conflations to the point that the reader ought to take them for granted.

 How to write more clearly